 Here are 3 tips for helping your teen calm down:

 - Lay down the law.
 Do not allow places in your expectations that are free for interpretation.
 You should set clear expectations and household rules for your teen to follow.
 With these expectations should come consequences when your child chooses not to follow your standards.
 If they are warned and well aware of the expectations pressed upon them, there is no room for argument later.
 Establishing boundaries is the first and most important step.

 - Communicate calmly.
 You should initiate a conversation with your teen about their troubling behavior.
 Ask them why they are acting out.
 You should definitely come at this conversation as a concerned parent.
 Never assume.
 Investigate and confirm that there are no other personal struggles going on, with friends, peers, or elsewhere.

-- Focus on follow through.
-Leaving room for leniency in your disciplinary efforts is a no go.
+- Focus on follow-through.
+Leaving room for leniency in your disciplinary efforts is a no-go.
 By showing consistency with your ability to uphold the consequences you set in place, you are avoiding manipulation from your teen.
 They will learn that you are serious about your rules and that there is no bending them.
 While you want to be a superhero parent all the time, sometimes swooping in and saving your teen is not the best idea.
 When they learn from their actions, they will grow and improve going forward.

-Solstice Residential Treatment Center can help
+Solstice West Residential Treatment Center can help

-Solstice Residential Treatment Center is a residential program for teen girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+Solstice West is a residential program for teen girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
 Solstice Residential Treatment Center is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and healthy.
 We can help your family today!

 Contact us at 866-278-3345